- States open special enrollment periods to enroll uninsured

 - All 50 states utilize emergency Medicaid waivers to improve access to services

 - States appeal to insurers to prevent policy terminations

 The coronavirus pandemic has turned life on its head worldwide.
-And the fact that it’s a widespread health crisis is shining a light on the numerous cracks and flaws in the American health care system.
-But numerous new state and federal regulations have been implemented over the past few weeks that aim to improve Americans’ access to testing and treatment for COVID-19, the disease caused by this new coronavirus.
+And the fact that it’s a widespread health crisis is shining a light on the myriad cracks and flaws in the American health care system.
+But numerous new state and federal regulations have been implemented over the past several weeks that aim to improve Americans’ access to testing and treatment for COVID-19, the disease caused by this new coronavirus.

 States open special enrollment periods to enroll uninsured